NHGRI logo

 Event Details

-This workshop will bring together leaders of genomic data science resources, researchers who use legacy data, and other partners to make recommendations regarding the application of population descriptors to existing data.
+This workshop brought together leaders of genomic data science resources, researchers who use legacy data, and other partners to make recommendations regarding the application of population descriptors to existing data.
 A meeting report will be written and disseminated publicly.

 Request an Accommodation